meonkeys/shb/Readme.md

 ### Proofread

 This is the final step in the editing process.
 A proofreader examines the final copy of the manuscript (usually after typesetting) for any awkward page breaks, and he or she might perform some light copyediting.

+## Style guide

+* exclude optional slashes at ends of hyperlinks